Acceleration Studies Foundation

 WHERE: Singapore

-MODERATORS: Stefan Pernar (email | website)
+MODERATOR: Stefan Pernar (email | website)

 NEXT MEETING:

-Tucson H+ Future Salon (aka H+ Club) NEW DETAILS
+Tucson H+ Future Salon DETAILS

 WHEN: See Facebook Group